All Products

 创建泳道组.png

 After the lane group is created, you can view the lane group in the Lane Group section of the Full link grayscale page.
-To modify the information about the lane group, click the 编辑 icon.
+To modify the information about a lane group, click the 编辑 icon.

 Step 3: Create a lane for the canary environment